iMajesticButter/minecraftserv.modpack.io/README.md

 # minecraftserv.modpack.io

 ignore this repo...
-only in use for local modpack
+only in use for local modpack.
+Was replaced with Dropbox because the files for to big...